-Preserve Customer/Order IDs on the Target store
+Preserve Product/Customer/Order IDs on the Target store

-This function provides the ability to migrate customer/order IDs to the Shopware store without making changes.
-For instance, customer/order #13 in your Source store will be moved to the new Shopware store as customer/order #13.
+This option provides the ability to migrate product/customer/order IDs to a Target store without making changes.
+For instance, customer #3 in your Source store will be moved to the Target store as customer #3.
+This capability will come in handy in future store admin work.